Urban-Meteorology-Reading/WRF-SUEWS/WSPS/README.md

 ### Site specific steps

-If you wish to have site-specific modification of `wrfinput.nc` files (e.g. land cover, population density etc.), you can use `wps_site_specific.py` script in conjuction with customised related modules in utility [folder].
+If you wish to have site-specific modification of `wrfinput.nc` files (e.g. land cover, population density etc.), you can use `wps_site_specific.py` script in conjunction with customised related modules in utility [folder].
 You need to follow [this](https://github.com/Urban-Meteorology-Reading/WRF-SUEWS/blob/master/WSPS/utility/site_specific/modify_template.py) template for writing the script for modification of your own site. see examples of London and Swindon in the folder.